Hristo-Boyadzhiev/FurnitureShop/README.md

 #### Admin Access

-Admin users have access to the following features:
+Admin user has access to the following features:

 •	**Create Page:** Contains a form to input image, model, price, and description to create new furniture on the site.
 Only admin can create furniture.
 Input validations for the form include a minimum of 3 characters for the model, a positive number for the price, a valid URL for the image starting with "http://" or "https://," and a minimum of 5 characters for the description.